Crete: Majesty, History, and Adventure

 Valid passport only.
 More importantly, your passport must be valid for a minimum of three months beyond the end of your projected stay.
 This is true for many countries, not just Greece, and it is a good idea to never travel on a passport with less than six months time left on it.

 No special shots are necessary for entry to Greece.
 The island has a clinic, though lines can be long.
 The water in Crete is safe to drink.
 Crete has one of the lowest crime rates in Europe, but like everywhere else there is always a risk.
 Do not leave your luggage unattended in public areas and never accept packages from strangers.
 Earthquakes are infrequent but do happen.

 EMERGENCY TELEPHONE NUMBERS:

 MONEY AND COMMUNICATIONS

 Foreign currencies can be exchanged for euros at the large banks (closed weekends) in Platanias, Georgioupolo and Chania.
 They are open Monday to Thursday 8 am - 2 pm and Friday 8 am - 1 pm.
 There are ATMs located all over and most restaurants take Visa, MasterCard and American Express; however, they will often take a surcharge of 4 to 8%.
 Crete is not cheap!
 Prices have soared especially since the introduction of the Euro.
 You will find that the cost is similar to that of many western countries.

 Greek locals speak a lot of English and some German.

-In Chania there is a charming internet café called Kathodon, in the centre of the old City of Chania and situated only 10m from the very famous Old Harbour.
-They are very friendly and provide a map where you can indicate where you came from in the world with a thumb tack.
+In Chania, there is a charming internet café called Kathodon, in the center of the old City of Chania and situated only 10m from the very famous Old Harbour.
+They are very friendly and provide a map where you can indicate where you came from in the world with a thumbtack.

 TEL: (+30) 28210 231 30